rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-view-backup-information/index.md

 **Previous section:** [Create a backup](/support/how-to/rackspace-cloud-backup-create-a-backup).

-This article describes how to confirm your backup settings, ensure that a cleanup or restore action finished successfully, manually start a job before it's scheduled, and quickly view all of your backup activity at once.
+This article describes how to confirm your backup settings, ensure that a cleanup or restore action finished successfully, manually start a job before you schedule it, and quickly view all of your backup activity at once.

 ### View information for a single backup